 The origin of this guacamole chicken salad came from a need for a recipe that uses a lot of avocados.
 Doesn't it seem that either avocados are hard as rock or they are mush, there's no in between.
 Not ripe, not ripe, not ripe, and… you missed your window!
-Well if you have a ton of avocados to use at once, this may be a recipe you want to try out.
+Well if you have a ton of avocados to use at once, this will be a recipe you will want to try out.

-I love making different types of chicken salads, as they are generally HIGH protein and full of flavor.
+I love making different types of chicken salads, as they are generally low carb, HIGH protein and full of flavor.
 In my opinion, some of the best recipes for chicken salad are this lemon tarragon chicken salad and pesto chicken salad.
 I love to serve these as is, on croissants, or in wraps!

 - Chicken: Grilled chicken breast or rotisserie chicken work great.

 - Ripe avocados: Make sure your avocados are super ripe, as they will be creating a "sauce" to coat the chicken chunks.